Reducing the risk at level crossings across Anglia

-We have been working to reduce the risk that level crossings pose and have developed proposals to manage the possible closure or change of use of 105 level crossings in Anglia across Cambridgeshire, Suffolk, Essex, Havering, Hertfordshire, Southend and Thurrock.
+We have developed proposals to manage the possible closure or change of use of 104 level crossings in Anglia across Cambridgeshire, Suffolk, Essex, Havering, Hertfordshire, Southend and Thurrock.

 We believe it's possible to close level crossings:

 - by diverting people to where a nearby alternative exists

 - by providing a new public route to a nearby alternative

 We will also look to downgrade level crossings to non-motorised users.
 None of the crossings in this proposal involve closing public A or B roads.

 We recognise the importance of public rights of way and where possible we will maintain easy access to the countryside.